suvera/scim2-compliance-test-utility/README.md

-## Do you want to SCIM 2.0 Server/Client?
+## Do you want to develop SCIM 2.0 Server/Client?

 Here is the JAVA SDK https://github.com/suvera/scim2-sdk